itbdelaboprogramming/ROS-dashboard-backend/README.md

 # ROS Dashboard Backend

+Backend service for ROS Dashboard.
+This service is responsible for handling HTTP REST API requests from the frontend and also handling ROS communication with the robot.

 ## Installation
+1. The backend application requires some application from SLAM_ITBdeLabo ROS Package.
+Please install SLAM_ITBdeLabo ros pacakge first.
+Refer to this [link](https://github.com/itbdelaboprogramming/SLAM_ITBdeLabo) for installation guide.

-1. Clone the repository.
+2. Clone the repository.
 Please make sure that catkin_ws directory is already prepared.
 Also make sure Node.js is installed.
 Version that is used for development is v18.18.2.
 If there are issues, refer to this version (v18.18.2).
 ```bash
 cd ~/catkin_ws/src
 git clone https://github.com/itbdelaboprogramming/ROS-dashboard-backend.git